Integrating MongoDB’s Application Data Platform with Amazon Kinesis Data Firehose

 The preceding code is a simplified implementation of the HTTPS Endpoint.
 The HTTPS Endpoint inserts records one at a time and has abbreviated for readability error handling.
 For more information about the full implementation, see Using MongoDB Realm HTTPS Endpoints with Amazon Kinesis Data Firehose.

-This HTTPS Endpoint uses the values and secrets of MongoDB Realm.
+This HTTPS Endpoint uses the values and secrets of MongoDB App Services.

 - Leave other options at their default.

 As stated above, because the HTTPS Endpoint is decoding a secret in the function, we can remove the need for additional Application Authentication.
-To create the secret being used, we will need to create a secret in Realm.
+To create the secret being used, we will need to create a secret in MongoDB App Services.

 You can now use the secret in your HTTPS Endpoint function.